Name – P.S.Parameswaran

 Industry – Healthcare

-- Essentially, this career requires one to produce and supply quality medicines to markets across the globe and maintain the cost of production.
+- Essentially, Production and Supply Chain career requires one to produce and supply quality medicines to markets across the globe and maintain the cost of production.

-- This is a tough job as one has to manage both office staff and factory workers.
+- Job in Production and Supply Chain is a tough job as one has to manage both office staff and factory workers.
 For example, I manage a total of more than 2000 employees.

-- This job also requires lot of traveling; to meet colleagues stationed at foreign locations as well as to meet customers.
+- The job in Production and Supply Chain also requires lot of traveling; to meet colleagues stationed at foreign locations as well as to meet customers.

 - Innovative technologies are changing this industry and awareness of software like PLC (Programming Logic Control) and lab software like Quality Control lab will help.